 Beyond its historical treasures, Athens serves as a gateway to the beautiful islands of the Aegean Sea.
 For those wondering about the best places to visit in Greece, Athens stands as a testament to the country’s rich heritage and is a must-visit for those seeking a blend of history and modernity in one of Europe’s oldest cities.

-Attractions and Things to do in Athens
+Attractions and Things to Do in Athens, Greece

 1. Acropolis